 belong to physical persons.

-is a supplementary tax contribution (surtaxe) that
+tax contribution (surtaxe) that applies to companies

-applies to companies with turnover above 250 million Euros.
+with turnover above 250 million Euros.

 French company tax is payable on account with payments due on a quarterly basis.

 The current standard rate of VAT in France is 20%.
 This is the general rate applying to the supply of goods and services.

 There is a reduced rate of 5.5% or 10% which applies to certain goods and services, including:

 Finally, there is a special rate of 2.1%, which applies to a limited scope of goods and services.